Paris Restaurant Guide 2026: How to Find the Best Places to Eat (Chef Approved)

 • Says “the best in Paris” but hasn’t lived here

-• Can’t tell you if the bread was fresh, the sauce was broken, or the dish came from Metro
+• Can’t tell you if the bread was fresh or the sauce was broken

 Got a favourite Paris food critic or guide I missed?
 Drop me a comment or email.
 And if you’re a real one—I’ll buy you a croissant.